intel/sriov-fec-operator/spec/openshift-operator-release-notes.md

 | 1.1.0     | March 2021     | 4.6                          | 4.6.16                  |

 # Features for Release

+***v2.1.1***
+- Added support for igb_uio module as a PF driver
+- Added support for Docker tool as an image building tool

 ***v2.1.0***
 - Support for OCP4.9.x
 - Bugfixes